- What is a rash?

 A rash is an area of redness and widespread eruption of skin lesions, usually appearing as a result of an irritation or illness.
-There are various types of rashes, depending on the colour, texture and cause.
+There are various types of rashes, which are distinguished based on the colour, texture and cause.

 - Contact dermatitis: this appears as a red, itchy skin reaction caused by direct contact with a substance or product (soaps, or materials such as latex or rubber).